sohamsolankii/ByteLock/README.md

 # ByteLock

 ## Project Description
 ByteLock is a high-performance, multi-process file encryption and decryption tool written in C++.
+By leveraging both multiprocessing and multithreading, the project aims to enhance the efficiency and performance of cryptographic operations.
 It recursively processes all files in a user-specified directory, encrypting or decrypting them in parallel using a shared memory queue and semaphores for inter-process communication.
 The encryption key is securely read from a `.env` file.
 ByteLock is designed for speed, reliability, and ease of use, making it ideal for bulk file security operations.

 ---